Phonological opacity: Opacity as a Discrepancy

 Ordered in the above way, Nasalization appears to have overapplied.
 N-Elision counterbleeds Nasalization i.e., it removes the environment required for Nasalization to apply, so on the surface it appears as if Nasalization applies when it shouldn’t.
 This is counterbleeding opacity.

 Opacity in this case arises from the analytical framework itself.
 However, analyzing this phenomenon using an autosegmental phonology framework may provide a better, simpler, and more parsimonious explanation for this process, without running into the issue of opacity.

-There are three tiers: a segmental tier (each individual phoneme), a CV (Consonant/Vowel) tier, and a nasal tier (specific to nasals).
-This allows for the nasal feature to spread to the adjacent vowel when either its segmental-tier or C-tier is deleted.
+The Laryngeal node delinks because it isn't licensed (the following segment is not a sonorant).
+The nasal segment deletes, but the Supra-Laryngeal node remains, and the nasal feature with it.
+The nasal feature then spread to the preceding vowel, nasalizing it.

-This gives a better explanation for the derivation of [kɔ̃ːski], without running into the issues of opacity.
+This gives a better explanation for the derivation of [kɔ̃ski], without running into the issues of opacity.

 Opacity in Optimality Theory

 The classical model of optimality theory, often called Parallel OT, is notorious for being unable to account for opaque surface forms.
 Candidates in OT are evaluated against a set of ordered constraints, and the candidate with the least amount of violated constraints is selected as the optimal candidate (if correctly done, the actual surface production).
 Not being able to account for opacity is in the nature of the model itself, since OT doesn't account for intermediate forms.
 In fact, if we are to exclude faithfulness constraints, OT disregards underlying representations entirely for a more surface-true analysis.

 Nonetheless, variations of OT have sprung up in the recent years, focusing specifically on explaining and predicting opacity, either by making changes to our understanding of constraints, or by integrating some kind of intermediate forms, allowing serial derivations.
 Such variations include Harmonic Serialism, where candidates can pass through the derivation more than once, therefore allowing for a serial application of constraints, allowing for intermediate forms; or Stratal OT, where different constraints, or grammars, apply at different strata (stem, word, post-lexical), therefore allowing a serial derivation.